sizlo/vaillant-poller/README.md

 # vaillant-poller

-Script to poll the Vaillant API, fetch heating system state and energy usage, persist the data to local files and push to a metrics server.
+Script to poll the Vaillant API, fetch heating system state, persist the data to local files and push to a metrics server.

 ## Install dependencies